bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Maintenance Policy

-To ease the maintenance burden, the policy of the project is that the book may contain a mixture of content for different versions of Bevy.
-However, mixing outdated and updated content on the same page is not allowed.
+To ease the maintenance burden, the policy of the project is that the book may contain a content for different versions of Bevy.
+However, mixing Bevy versions on the same page is not allowed.

-Every page in the book must clearly state what version of Bevy it was written for, at the top of the page, above the main heading.
+Every page in the book must clearly state what version of Bevy it was last updated for, at the top of the page, above the main heading.
 All content on that page must be relevant for the stated Bevy version.

 ### Current Bevy Version